Projects per year

 I studied Law and French Language (LLB Hons) at the University of Glasgow, International Politics (MA) at the Université Libre de Bruxelles, Belgium, and Human Rights and Democratisation (MA) at the European Inter-University Centre for Human Rights, Venice, Italy/Catholic University of Leuven, Belgium.
 In 2010, I was awarded a PhD from the University of Edinburgh.

 I have taught human rights law on classes across the undergraduate LLB curriculum and at postgraduate level.
 My research interests lie in the field of European and international human rights law, supra-national judicial interpretation of human rights and non-judicial interpretation at the national level.
 I am particularly interested in the protective human rights obligations of states and the concept of human dignity in human rights law.
 I completed a PhD at the University of Edinburgh in 2010, where I held an Arts and Humanities Research Council Doctoral Award.

-I lead the activities of the Centre for the Study of Human Rights Law, which is a focal point for staff and student engagement in human rights law research and teaching.
+I lead the Centre for the Study of Human Rights Law, which is a focal point for staff and student engagement in human rights law research and teaching.
 I am Programme Leader for the PgCert/PgDip/LLM Human Rights Law.

 I am currently the Executive Secretary of the Association of Human Rights Institutes (since 2017).